Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 \subsection{Momentum space}

-We now turn to a quantitative description of the anomalous dynamics of the momentum distribution.
-For 1d motion in the dissipative lattice, after averaging over the lattice period and using the semiclassical approximation~\cite{castin1991limits,Marksteiner1996}.
+We now turn to a quantitative description of the anomalous dynamics of the momentum distribution for 1d motion in the dissipative lattice, after averaging over the lattice period and using the semiclassical approximation.
 Generally this is valid in the shallow lattice regime and ignores trapping in the wells of the optical lattice.
-More specifically, it requires that \emph{(i)} The laser is weak, meaning that the saturation parameter, proportional to its intensity, $s_0\ll 1$. \emph{(ii)} The atomic kinetic energy is large compared to the lattice depth such that all positions along the lattice are considered equiprobable allowing spatial averaging. \emph{(iii)} the atomic momentum $p\gg\h k$, where $k$ is the wavenumber of the laser field~\cite{Lutz2003}.
-It is a useful approximation since the long jumps giving rise to the L\'evy diffusion are not influenced by the trapping.
-The procedure of the derivation of the Fokker-Planck equation involves a spatial averaging over the wells, namely it is assumed that spatial modulation of the optical lattice has marginal effect on the anomalous statistics~\cite{Marksteiner1996,castin1991limits}\footnote{A first derivation of the Fokker-planck equation for atoms in a field of laser radiation pressure can be found in~\cite{Letokhov1981}.
-This equation is derived in the semiclassical limit, using an expansion of the master equation in terms of the recoil velocity.}.
-It has been shown~\cite{castin1991limits,hodapp1995three,Lutz2004} that the dynamics of the momentum PDF $W(p,t)$ is governed by the following Fokker-Planck equation
+More specifically, it requires that \emph{(i)} The laser is weak, meaning that the saturation parameter $s_0\ll 1$ ($s_0$ is a measure of the occupation of the excited state proportional to the laser intensity~\cite{foot2005atomic}). \emph{(ii)} The atomic kinetic energy is large compared to the lattice depth such that all positions along the lattice are considered equiprobable allowing spatial averaging. \emph{(iii)} The atomic momentum change $\Delta p\gg\h k$, where $k$ is the wavenumber of the laser field~\cite{Lutz2003}.
+The validity of the semiclassical approximation has been tested using full quantum Monte-Carlo wave function simulations~\cite{castin1991limits,Marksteiner1996} and it has been shown to quantitatively hold under the conditions described above, assuming an ideal atomic level structure of $J=1/2\to J'=3/2$.
+For other level structures the results show a qualitative agreement.

+This semiclassical treatment is a useful approximation since the long jumps giving rise to the L\'evy diffusion are not influenced by the trapping potential.
+The procedure of the derivation of the Fokker-Planck equation involves a spatial averaging over the wells, namely it is assumed that spatial modulation of the optical lattice has marginal effect on the anomalous statistics~\cite{Marksteiner1996,castin1991limits}.
+In the opposite limit of deep lattices, the spatial structure of the lattice and the energy surfaces play an important role and cannot simply be averaged out.

+It has been shown~\cite{castin1991limits,hodapp1995three,Lutz2004} that the dynamics of the momentum PDF $W(p,t)$ is governed by the following Fokker-Planck equation\footnote{A first derivation of the Fokker-planck equation for atoms in a field of laser radiation pressure can be found in~\cite{Letokhov1981}.
+This equation is derived in the semiclassical limit, using an expansion of the master equation in terms of the recoil velocity.},